-The general requirements stated above are complemented by the specific regulations included in the study program handbooks.
+The general requirements stated above may differ for online programs and are complemented by the specific regulations included in the study program handbooks.

 I.8.1 Internship

 The Internship module requirement for Bachelor students includes a mandatory internship, which must be related to the respective area of study, taking place in any company, university, research institution, organization or start up worldwide.
 Jacobs University as an employer for this mandatory internship will in general not be accepted.
 Instead of an internship, students may apply for the Jacobs University StartUp-Option.